danielc92/django-sandbox/README.md

 - Creating account (based on UserCreationForm)
 - Logging in with account (updating session)
 - Logging out (clearing session)
+- Created Class based views/templates to list, update and create new `Desk` objects

 # Notes
 - When created a model/form class which uses ImageField make sure request.FILES is passed into form model (eg DogForm(request.POST, request.FILES))